slagle/tripleo-image-elements/elements/use-ephemeral/README.md

   asserted on startup.

-- If there is a content at /var/lib/use-ephemeral/original-path during pre-configure.d, and the new path does not exist in /mnt/state then an rsync -a will be made into /mnt/state/original-path reinstating a pristine copy of what was preserved.
+- If there is a content at /var/lib/use-ephemeral/original-path during pre-configure.d, and the new path does not exist in $STATEFUL_PATH then an rsync -a will be made into $STATEFUL_PATH/original-path reinstating a pristine copy of what was preserved.
 This is only done when the path does not exist to avoid corrupting evolved or migrated state.